 6. DISCIPLINE IS MANDATORY

-The final step towards How to Earn Money From Credit Card in India?
+The final step towards make money from credit cards?
 A disciplined approach is of vital importance while using credit cards.
 Make sure, you set reminders on your handsets so that you don’t miss the payment dates!
 Better to pay your bills a couple of days before the due date, than rue missing the date and pay interests.
 Don’t be penny-wise, pound-foolish!!

 And always keep a check on your spending.
 Having a credit card is no license to go on a shopping spree.
 The wealthiest are not those who earn more; but who spend less.
 Plan your monthly budget, and strive to stick to it.
 Avoid impulsive shopping – when you go shopping, do not buy anything beyond what you have planned for.
 Also, inculcating a savings habit would give great returns in the long run.
 Try these tips and your credit card will soon be making earning extra money from credit cards!

 This is a guest post by Arun K Krishnan – an IT Consultant, working with a multinational consulting company from Chennai.
 He’s an avid follower of TFL and wanted to share his financial tips for the benefit of other readers.
 The views expressed herein are the author’s personal views.